W.E. Connect: West End Community Hub Renewal Plan

 Will there be a gym like before

-Syska Daniel asked over 2 years ago
+Syska Daniel asked about 3 years ago

 Yes, all community amenities currently on site will be renewed.
 In Winter 2022, we will work with the community to plan for how residents would like to use the future community hub spaces, including enhancements to existing amenities.